Tax season is upon us!

 An easy way to keep track of receipts is the envelope system.
 Label envelopes with the name of each month of the year and fill each envelope with that month’s deductible expense receipts as you go along.

 Curious how taxes impact you as an Accelerated Pathways student?
-Check out our post on taxes for online students for more specific tax information related to your college expenses or talk to one of our friendly student services advisors at email@example.com.
+Check out our post on taxes for online students for more specific tax information related to your college expenses or talk to one of our friendly student services advisors at student at firstname.lastname@example.org.
+Or, if you want to find out more about Accelerated Pathways and how we facilitate online students, reach out to us!

 If Shelbie has a cup of tea, a good book, or a deep conversation, she is a happy camper.
 With a background in accounting, classical music, and blogging, she believes learning is one of life's greatest adventures.